codex-storage/codex-research/design/slot-reservations.md

 could instead increase the total reward of the storage request.

-In this simplified slot reservations proposal, there will not be reservation collateral and reward requirements until the behavior in a live environment can be observed and it is determined this are necessary mechanisms.
+In this simplified slot reservations proposal, there will not be reservation collateral nor reward requirements until the behavior in a live environment can be observed to determine these are necessary mechanisms.

 ### Slot reservation attacks

 Name         | Attack description :------------|:--------------------------------------------------------------
-Clever SP    | SP drops reservation when a better opportunity presents itself Lazy SP      | SP reserves a slot, but doesn't fill it Censoring SP | acts like a lazy SP for specific CIDs that it tries to censor Greedy SP    | SP tries to fill multiple slots in a request
+Clever SP    | SP drops slot when a better opportunity presents itself Lazy SP      | SP reserves a slot, but doesn't fill it Censoring SP | acts like a lazy SP for specific CIDs that it tries to censor Greedy SP    | SP tries to fill multiple slots in a request